 Like many test-takers, you might find that you excel at the Reading portion of the test, but struggle with the TOEFL Speaking section.
 By correctly diagnosing your weaknesses, you’ll have a clear idea of which part or parts you need to spend the most time and effort improving.
 Ideally, you should feel comfortable taking on all of the four skills before you sit the actual test.
 Practice makes perfect!

-Where to find free mock TOEFL tests online
+Where can you find free TOEFL mock tests online?

 Other independent sites like PrepMyFuture and BestMyTest offer plenty of study material and practice TOEFL simulations, but they lack a free version.

-As a complement to other sources of practice tests, the GlobalExam platform is recommended if you want to study for the TOEFL, take timed, full-length mock exams for free to get great results on your TOEFL.
+As a complement to other sources of practice tests, the GlobalExam platform is recommended if you want to study for the TOEFL, take timed, full-length mock exams for free to get great results on your TOEFL exam.

 Plus, you’ll have access to targeted vocabulary and grammar files, themed exercises to practice each skill, and tips on how to develop your test-taking strategies.